colejarczyk/doc/api/authorization.rst

 Creating a permanent user token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Send request with the following parameters
+Send a request with the following parameters

 Definition
 ''''''''''